rvind92/assessment-backend-2019/README.md

 - Amount of boilerplate code
 - Usage of new language and framework features to reduce the amount of code written
 - Presence of code tests (not required, but is still a big bonus)
-- Edge cases coverage (e.g. no user with an Engineer role in the DB)
+- Edge cases coverage (e.g. no user with an Engineer role in the DB) (I do not quite understand the no user with an Engineer role in the DB, I have assumed that you cannot re-assign an user with the Engineer role to incidents)

 ## Start the development